-Many have taken to social media to learn, share, and be an ally, including Taylor Cook, the founder of Tiny Bodega, an online grocery store that offers healthy snacks and pantry staples created exclusively by BIPOC makers.
+In response to social justice movements like Black Lives Matter and Stop Asian Hate, many have taken to social media to learn, share, and be a better ally — including Taylor Cook, the founder of Tiny Bodega, an online grocery store that offers healthy snacks and pantry staples created exclusively by BIPOC makers.

 But Cook didn’t start out with plans to create a virtual marketplace — her goal was simply to shine a spotlight on BIPOC-owned food brands.

 “Everybody needed to find how they could give to the movement in their own way, and I thought the best way I could do it was with my buying power because food is so important to me,” says Cook, who was already spending time looking at products that worked with her food sensitivities.
 “I started with my own personal pantry and doing a complete audit as to where I was buying my food and who I was giving my money to.
 Prior to the pandemic, I loved going to the really small obscure corner shops and discovering the new stuff they had.
 Once we got to the stay-at-home environment, it all turned into a virtual search.”

 As the Harlem resident dove into her research, she started unearthing more and more indie, BIPOC makers and — in an effort to spread her newfound knowledge — began sharing them via social media.
 In July 2020, the Instagram account for Tiny Bodega was born.
 Its name pays homage to New York City’s iconic corner stores.

 Cook’s first post featured Partake Foods, a gluten-free, vegan cookie brand that many shoppers have probably seen at their local Target or Whole Foods without knowing that it’s a black-owned business led by entrepreneur Denise Woodard.